senacor/Tutorials-Microservices/README.md

 For alternative stages you additionally need
 * docker-compose (for alternative stage 06.A)

-Note: The setup for the complete BankingInTheCloud workshop is described in the [BankingInTheCloud-WorkshopSetup repo](https://github.com/senacor/BankingInTheCloud-WorkshopSetup), a list of tools that we use in the workshop can be found [here](https://github.com/senacor/BankingInTheCloud-WorkshopSetup/tree/master/alternative-setup).
+Note: The VM setup for the Microservices & Cloud workshop is described in the [BankingInTheCloud-WorkshopSetup repo](https://github.com/senacor/BankingInTheCloud-WorkshopSetup), a list of tools that we use in the workshop can be found [here](https://github.com/senacor/BankingInTheCloud-WorkshopSetup/tree/master/alternative-setup).

 ## Tutorial stages